• Skip to primary navigation

 • I like to finish my curries with a sprinkle of fresh herbs and some fresh sliced chili, it also helps to refresh reheated or frozen curries too.

 I like to serve curry with brown rice, but steamed basmati rice would work too.
 Or how about trying my Coconut Rice with Lime?
 Naan breads are ideal for mopping up the curry sauce.
+Looking to add some greens?
+Try this easy Buttered Kale recipe.

 If serving this curry to younger children, I like to serve a separate bowl of freshly sliced chilies, this allows anyone who likes their curries a little hotter to add some fresh chili heat.